epogrebnyak/justpath/README.md

 You can also create a modified version of `PATH` string and use it to set `PATH` in your shell startup script or through an environment manager.
 Note that `justpath` cannot change your shell `PATH` directly.

-My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows together with Rapid Environment Editor.
-I also find it useful to inspect `PATH` on a remote enviroment like Codespaces to detect invalid paths.

 ## Try quickly